Echack/CSU-Senior-Project/docs/Defense-Final Documentation.md

 ---

-## 6. Test Plan
+## 6. Test Plan & Results
-Here is a link to the test plan that establishes the type of testing used during the creation of the project.
+Here is a link to the test plan that establishes the type of testing used during the creation of the project and the results found after testing.
 [Link Text](https://github.com/Echack/CSU-Senior-Project/blob/master/docs/Test%20Plan%20Document.md)

 ---

-## 7. Test Results
-_Present the results of your testing in a clear format.
-Include tables or charts if necessary._

----

-## 8. Challenges Overcome
+## 7. Challenges Overcome
+I came across a couple challenges while creating the project.
+The first challenge was finding API's to use and learning how to properly use their data.
+After an hour or two of testing I resolved the issue by following a tutorial on how to manipulate API's and their data.
+The second was figuring out how to setup a proper server...
 _List and explain any significant challenges you encountered during the project and how you resolved them._

 ---

-## 9. Future Enhancements
+## 8. Future Enhancements
-_Identify potential improvements or additional features that could be added in the future._
+Improvements and addition features that I would like to add in the future are...
+- Music
+- More fluent weather displays
+- Mobile functionality
+- Weather shown based on current location
+- More account features like notifications

 ---